Tatjana Djordjevic

 Architect

-“Sustainability only gains meaning when it is not only functional but also aesthetic and human-centered.
-For me, the essence of architecture lies in the balance between art, design, and technology.”
+‘Sustainability only becomes meaningful when it is not just functional, but also aesthetic and human-centered.
+For me, the essence of architecture lies in the balance between art, design, and technology.'

-At Paul de Ruiter Architects, I work on a variety of projects, with a focus on social sustainability and translating conceptual ideas into feasible designs, always with the human scale as a guiding principle.
-The firm’s commitment to sustainability—not just in theory, but above all in practice—perfectly aligns with my own belief that good architecture only becomes meaningful when it is both sustainable and human-centered.
-My path to architecture began with a love for art.
-In Belgrade, I spent endless hours drawing and painting—leading me to the University of Arts.
-There, I discovered my fascination with the intersection of art, design, and architecture, and how these worlds overlap.
-After completing my master’s degree in 2005, I moved to Amsterdam, where I graduated in 2010 from the Academy of Architecture.
-Since then, I have gained experience at various Dutch firms on projects ranging from public buildings and town halls to housing, masterplans, and urban strategies.
+The firm’s intrinsic commitment to sustainability—not only in theory but especially in practice—aligns seamlessly with my belief that architecture only becomes truly meaningful when it is both sustainable and human-centered.
+My path to architecture actually began with a love for art.
+In Belgrade, I spent endless hours drawing and painting—it came naturally to me.
+This creative side eventually led me to the University of Arts in Belgrade, where I was drawn to the intersection of art, design, and architecture.
+I was fascinated by how these worlds overlap, and that curiosity guided me throughout my studies.
+In 2005, I obtained my master’s degree there.
+Curious and adventurous by nature, I then moved to Amsterdam, where I graduated from the Academy of Architecture in 2010.
+Since then, I have gained experience at various Dutch firms.
+My projects have ranged from public buildings and city halls to housing, masterplans, and urban strategies.
 During my studies, I focused my graduation project on Shanghai, which gave my career a new direction.
-Shortly thereafter, I moved to China, where I spent three years working on large-scale commercial projects, mixed-use developments, and high-rise buildings.
-The speed and scale of those projects gave me a fresh, global perspective on architecture.
-In addition, I am active in education and research, including as a lecturer at the Academy of Architecture, with particular interest in social sustainability and the conceptual approach to architecture.
+Shortly thereafter, I moved to China, where I worked for three years on large-scale commercial projects, mixed-use developments, and high-rise buildings.
+The speed and scale of these projects offered me a fresh, global perspective on architecture.
+Alongside practice, I am also active in research and education, with a particular interest in social sustainability and the conceptual approach to architecture.
+I lecture and teach at the Academy of Architecture in Amsterdam.
 Since June 2025, I have been part of Paul de Ruiter Architects.